biztory/tableau-server-webhooks-to-slack/README.md

     * site: the ID from the URL, blank if Default.
     * pat_name, pat_secret: see the Authentication section above.
     * ssl_certificates: the path to a certificate or certificate chain, in case the SSL certificate for your Tableau Server is self-signed, or internally signed and not trusted by the regular CAs.
-  * Webhook Configuration section: these are the three parameters passed to the Tableau Server REST API to [create a webhook](https://github.com/tableau/webhooks-docs#curl).
+  * ~Webhook Configuration section: these are the three parameters passed to the Tableau Server REST API to [create a webhook](https://github.com/tableau/webhooks-docs#curl).~ These are now aprt of the script and have fixed names, except the webhook_url setting.
   * Listener section: this is the HTTPServer component we'll be spinning up.
 It requires a free port on your server, as well as a certificate and key (and chain) for HTTPS.
 It doesn't really matter how exactly you obtain these ([certbot](https://certbot.eff.org/) is an option), but they're required as Tableau Server webhooks only reach out to secure endpoints.
   * Slack section:
     * slack_workspace: your workspace's name.